anssip/dispatch/README.md

 # Dispatch

 A tool for REST API design, and for request testing and management.
+This is a tool similar to Postman, Insomnia and Paw, but better geared towards developers.
+It supports templates for request bodies and these templates can be used as building blocks in the requests.
+It will include a strong Git/GitHub integration making it easy for teams to share the Dispatch projects.

 ## TODO:

+Dispatch is under development at the monent and is not ready for real use yet.

 * Saving of requests & config

 * Context management
-* Evn management
+* Env management
-* OK: Wire the body with RequestContainer
-*
-* Add Context (a container for templates)
+* OK: Add Context (a container for templates)
-* Add Environment (a container for env variables)
+* Add Environments (a container for env variables)

 * Body JSON view to show request JSON which has references to the objects and variables defined in the context.
   * CTRL+SPACE opens a context picker which fills in the reference in format `{{ctx.foo.bar}}`